okx/go-wallet-sdk/coins/flow/README.md

 # flow-sdk
-Flow SDK is used to interact with the Flow blockchain, it contains various functions can be used to web3 wallet.
+Flow SDK is used to interact with the Flow blockchain, it contains various functions that can be used for web3 wallet.

 ## Installation